-Building on the success of our year-old initiative with youth development organization First Tee helps give kids of all backgrounds access to character-building programs through golf.
-Learn how a more inclusive tomorrow starts today and how you can get involved.
+Building on the success of our year-old initiative with youth development organization First Tee has helped give even more kids of all backgrounds access to character-building programs through golf.
+Learn how a more inclusive tomorrow starts today.

 At Morgan Stanley, golf is more than a game.
-For the past six years, Morgan Stanley has leveraged its platform as a proud partner of THE PLAYERS® Championship—which was broadcast to nearly 23 million viewers last year—to support efforts that grant disadvantaged youth greater access to education, including financial literacy, and the tools they need to succeed.
+For the past seven years, Morgan Stanley has leveraged its platform as a proud partner of THE PLAYERS® Championship—which was broadcast to nearly 23 million viewers last year—to support efforts that grant youth from underrepresented communities greater access to education, including financial literacy, and the tools they need to succeed.

-This year, as part of our Eagles for Impact Challenge, we are supporting First Tee, a youth development organization for kids ages five to 18 that has a 25-year history of introducing kids to golf and teaching them life skills in the process.
-For every eagle made during the tournament, we will donate $5,000 to the non-profit’s Coach Diversity Initiative, which recruits and trains coaches who serve as truly representative leaders for the youth they mentor.
+Last year, as part of our Eagles for Impact Challenge, we chose to support First Tee, a youth development organization for kids ages five to 18 that has a 25-year history of empowering kids to develop life skills and values through the game of golf.
+For every eagle made during the tournament, we donated $5,000 to the non-profit’s Coach Diversity Initiative, which recruits and trains professional coaches who serve as truly representative leaders for the youth they mentor.
 A total of $250,000 was raised to help First Tee expand its program to provide access to higher level training for 141 diverse coaches.
 Coaches like Anthony Rodriguez of Mosholu, New York, who was awarded the 2022 Metropolitan PGA of America Youth Player Development Award.
 And this year we hope to impact even more kids with our Eagles for Impact Challenge.

-Jennifer Weiler, First Tee’s Senior Vice President of Network Relations.
-“We feel strongly that hiring more female coaches and more coaches of color will help us attract and retain a greater number of diverse families and kids to our programs.”
-The goal is to give those children the tools they need to succeed, recognizing that the people who are providing those tools is key.
-Indeed, recent research indicates that Black children with just one Black teacher are significantly more likely to go to college than those without such mentors.1
+Jennifer Weiler, First Tee’s Senior Vice President of Network Relations, says, “We feel strongly that hiring more female coaches and more coaches of color will help us attract and retain a greater number of diverse families and kids to our programs.”
+The goal is to give those children the tools they need to succeed, recognizing that the people who are providing those tools are key.

 Valerie Wong Fountain, Morgan Stanley’s Head of Family Office Resources Platform and Partner Management, knows just how important such lessons are—and how instrumental golf can be in imparting them.
 She’s a board member of both the Morgan Stanley Foundation and First Tee’s Metropolitan New York chapter.
 “Inherent to the game of golf are many of the values that matter in life, such as perseverance and the ability to overcome challenges,” says Fountain, who walked on to the University of Pennsylvania’s golf team as a freshman and remains the first Asian American to do so in the school’s history.
 “I believe golf may be one of the only sports where you can call a penalty on yourself,” she says.
 “Being responsible for your own actions, having a conscience, doing the right thing when someone isn’t calling you out for it really leads to being a responsible member of society at large.”

 And with our support, even more such coaches will have a chance to inspire a new generation of leaders.
-Says Milligan, “Through this new initiative with First Tee, we hope to not only give children who don’t otherwise have access to the game of golf the chance to play, but also equip them with role models who can provide inspiration and perspective to encourage them to dream big, and to provide them with the skills they need to make those dreams come true.”
+Says Milligan, “Through this initiative with First Tee, we are not only giving children who don’t otherwise have access to the game of golf the chance to play, but are also equipping them with role models who can provide inspiration and perspective to encourage them to dream big, and to provide them with the skills they need to make those dreams come true.”